Paychecks projected to rise an average of 4 percent this year, survey finds - NewsBreak

 ( KTLA ) – Amid stubbornly high inflation, average paychecks will rise by about 4% next year, according to a survey of employers by consulting firm Willis Towers Watson.

-However, a 4% wage hike — the largest in 15 years — won’t do much to alleviate inflation currently running at a 40-year high of 9.1%.‘Scrubs’ producer arrested, accused of sexually assaulting women during photo shoots
+However, a 4% wage hike — the largest in 15 years — won’t do much to alleviate inflation currently running at a 40-year high of 9.1%.Buffalo supermarket reopens after mass shooting to mixed reactions: ‘Should have torn this Tops down’

 In other words, despite modest efforts by employers to keep workers’ compensation in line with the economy, many will effectively experience a pay cut and diminished purchasing power.